Comparing Playwright and Cypress for WCAG Compliance Testing

 • Disable color-contrast on dynamic gradients to suppress false positives.

-• Set runOnly explicitly to wcag2aa or wcag22a.
+• Set runOnly explicitly to wcag2aa or wcag22aa (the latter requires axe-core 4.6+ which added WCAG 2.2 tags).

 • Scope scans using include/exclude selectors targeting main content regions.